UCB-Psychology-QuACK/site/summer_bootcamp/bootcamp.md

 ---

 # Summer Bootcamp
-This is a four-session programming and data skills bootcamp in July 2021.
-This bootcamp is open to all RAs, post-bacs, and lab managers in the Berkeley Psychology department.
-Graduate students are also welcome to attend.
-The bootcamp will focus on teaching key skills in R for data organization and visualization aimed at the level of RAs and post-bacs.
+This is a four-session programming and data skills bootcamp in July 2021. we will focus on teaching key skills in R for data organization and visualization aimed at the level of RAs and post-bacs (graduate students are also welcome).
 Each week will consist of a short lesson and demonstration followed by hands-on practice in small groups with a real dataset.
 Throughout the workshop we will facilitate discussions around reproducible research and transparent data practices.

 **Core Goals:** 1) Provide hands-on training in fundamental programming and data skills with real data and 2) Build an inclusive, supportive and positive space for learning and teaching quantitative skills in the community.